markostam/coursera-scala-2/Week1-for_expns_and_monads/src/README.md

 + the left-hand side of a generator can also be a pattern
 + you pull a value from the ```x <- e1``` statement above and assign a pattern to it, this basically becomes a filter or withFilter

+## Queries with For

+For Expressions look a lot like SQL queries.